 My grandmother was a lady who as a child always seemed to me just a little bit fragile.
 She laughed but I don’t remember it being a real jolly belly laugh.
 She was slim and beautiful.
 I remember thinking she was very elegant.

 I remember her taking me to buy a watch when I was aged ten.
 She was visiting with my grandfather from Sydney and she told me that she wanted me ‘to have something nice to remember her with’.
-I know the watch was silver with a blue face.
+I recall the watch was silver with a blue face.
 It’s not important.
-I remember her.
-I remember that day.
-Amongst other things she also saved my life.
+I remember her and I remember that day.
+Among other things she also had a significant role in saving my life as a newborn.

 However, I think now I know her well enough.
 Having searched out her story I found out that underneath that stoic face she’d had her fair share of losses.
 I think she was a strong woman and I think she learned early that she had to be.